At a Glance: IT Outage Notification Templates

 Timeline:

-- [Time]: Issue detected by [monitoring / user report]
+- [Time]: Issue first detected by [monitoring system / user report]

 - [Time]: Incident declared, response team assembled